 Garden Apprentice Program

 If you enjoy getting your hands dirty and want to work with other teens, GAP may be for you.
-You are the future—help make it greener!

 Garden Apprentices in all tiers

-- Learn about botany, environmentalism, and protecting the earth
+- Learn about botany, environmentalism, and protecting the earth through interactive remote sessions.

-- Develop job skills, including teamwork, communication, and responsibility
+- Develop job skills, including teamwork, communication, and responsibility.

 Open to students in 8th or 9th grade